noqqe/why-openbsd.rocks/content/fact/meltdown-spectre.md

 The next generation of Meltdown was mitigated in this way.
 OpenBSD was no longer affected as memory could not be inappropriately accessed.

-Egual, OpenBSD has disabled Intel’s hyper-threading technology, citing security concerns – seemingly, Spectre-style concerns, with “a new hw.smt sysctl”.
+OpenBSD has also disabled Intel’s hyper-threading technology, citing security concerns – seemingly, Spectre-style concerns, with “a new hw.smt sysctl”.

 Details: